sensu/sensu-docs/content/sensu-core/0.29/guides/troubleshooting-sensu.md

 #### Troubleshooting Authenticating Failures

 We'll start by going through the process of setting up RabbitMQ manually.
-If you've gone through our [SSL configuration reference guide][], these commands should be familiar.
+If you've gone through our [RabbitMQ installation guide][4], these commands should be familiar.

 - Ensure that you've created the correct vhost: